 You may not be sure whether fixing your male dog is the best option.
 Conventional thinking states that unless you’re planning on breeding your dog, it’s important and necessary to have your male dog neutered.
 However, you still may be considering leaving your male dog intact, possibly in light of recent research indicating that there may be more risk involved than previously thought.

 If you’re unsure of the pros and the cons of fixing your male dog, read on.
 We’ve thoroughly researched the latest findings to offer you the most current and accurate information available.
 It’s important for your male dog’s wellbeing and health to separate facts from misconceptions.
 We’ve included the benefits associated with fixing your male dog, as well as disadvantages you should consider before deciding on this type of surgery.
 We understand that you only want the best for your male dog.
 We hope that this information can offer you guidance.

-Pros: In Support of Fixing Your Male Dog
+The 7 Pros of Fixing Your Male Dog

 Fixing your male dog is also known as neutering, castrating, and de-sexing.
 Spaying refers to sterilizing female dogs.
 No matter the terminology, they describe the removal of your male dog’s testicles so that your dog is no longer able to sire puppies.
 A male dog who does not undergo this surgical procedure is considered intact.

 Generally speaking, if you’re not planning on breeding your male dog or you’d like to keep your male dog from being responsible for a boom of puppies in your neighborhood, you most likely want to have your male dog fixed.
 Beyond this most obvious reason, fixing your male dog may have other behavioral and health benefits.

 1. Pro: A Reduction in Certain Health Issues